If you have been charged with a probation violation we understand how important your freedom is.

 Probation court is different from typical criminal courts because the judge acts as the jury.
 A person on probation is not entitled to the same level of protections that a typical citizen is used to.
 It is very easy for a judge to simply sentence a person accused of a probation violation to prison unless a vigorous and strong defense is presented.

-As a result, a capable criminal defense attorney can make all the difference in the world.
+As a result, a capable probation violation attorney can make all the difference in the world.
 Our goal is to get you reinstated to probation without additional jail, fines or months on probation.
 Our law firm handles every type of probation violation in Arizona.

 We also understand that every day, people are violated for very minor reasons.
 Our job is to help the judge understand that good people make simple mistakes.
 We work very hard to show that a technical violation of probation is not evidence that a person has returned to a life of crime.